The 2019 American Geriatrics Society Updated Beers Criteria® for Potentially Inappropriate Medication Use in Older Adults

 Issue #16 of General Assessment Series

-The American Geriatrics Society (AGS) 2019 Updated Beers Criteria®, updated from 2015, are designed to reduce older adults' drug-related problems including, but not limited to exposure to potentially inappropriate medications, drug-disease interactions, and medications that warrant extra caution in the older adult population.
+WHY: The American Geriatrics Society (AGS) 2019 Updated Beers Criteria®, updated from 2015, are designed to reduce older adults' drug-related problems including, but not limited to exposure to potentially inappropriate medications, drug-disease interactions, and medications that warrant extra caution in the older adult population.
 Older adults experience the highest prevalence of adverse drug events (Taché, Sönnichsen, & Ashcroft, 2011) and many of these events are avoidable.

 BEST TOOL: The American Geriatrics Society Updated Beers Criteria® (AGS Beers Criteria®) (AGS, 2019).
 The AGS Beers Criteria® include the same five main categories as in 2015: (1) potentially inappropriate medications in older adults; (2) potentially inappropriate medications to avoid in older adults with certain conditions; (3) medications to be used with considerable caution in older adults; (4) medication combinations that may lead to harmful interactions; and (5) a list of medications that should be avoided or dosed differently for those with poor renal function.